Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/tooltips.md

 <hr>

   <!-- Start Tooltip Design Section -->
-  <div class="c-header-md">Tooltip Design</div>
+### Tooltip Design
-    Tooltips should have a consistent look and styling across the product.
+  - Tooltips should have a consistent look and styling across the product.

-    Tooltips should either be light or dark, never contain an icon, and follow the standard conventions outlined in this document.
+  - Tooltips should either be light or dark, never contain an icon, and follow the standard conventions outlined in this document.

   <!-- Start General Do/Dont Row -->
-  <div class="c-header-xs">General Do's and Dont's</div>
+#### General Do's and Dont's

   <div class="c-row">
     <div class="c-col">
     {% include guide-img.html img='elements/tooltips/file name'%}